 - NR 160.06 Project ranking system.
 (1) The department shall maintain a project priority list which shall rank the projects for which priority values have been determined.
-The projects will be ranked in the order of descending priority value with the project with the highest priority value to be ranked first. - (2) In case 2 or more projects have the same priority value, the project having the higher population to be served immediately will be considered to have the higher priority. - (3) The project priority list shall be revised annually by the department and shall be used by the department as a basis for processing applications for federal grants and allocating federal funds provided that the project sponsors have satisfied all federal requirements for grant application.
+The projects will be ranked in the order of descending priority value with the project with the highest priority value ranked first. - (2) In case 2 or more projects have the same priority value, the project having the higher population to be served immediately will be considered to have the higher priority. - (3) The project priority list shall be prepared annually by the department.
+Subject to public hearing and natural resources board approval, it shall be used for allocating federal and state funds to eligible project applicants.